aldoprogrammer/stars-rating-ant-design/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ANT-Design can provide what bootsrap can not provide, like giving stars rate.Believe ir or not, you will need this later on.
-Like what i just experiebced,
+Like what i just experiebced, i need ro make a rating section of r a viseo lesson

 ## Available Scripts